 If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before taking warfarin.
 You may need to be more closely monitored by your doctor.

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-This includes medicines obtained without a prescription, including herbal medicines.
+This includes medicines obtained without a prescription, including herbal medicines and vitamin supplements.
 This is because warfarin can affect the way some other medicines work.
 Also some other medicines can affect the way warfarin works.
 Other medicines can make you more likely to bleed or you may need to take more warfarin because of what you are already taking.

 - other medicines used to thin your blood (anticoagulants) or stop clotting such as clopidogrel, dipyridamole, dabigatran, bivalirudin, heparins, fondaparinux, rivaroxaban, eptifibatide, tirofiban, abciximab and prostacyclin.
 If you are changing to warfarin from another anticoagulant you should tell your doctor

 - medicines to treat depressions such as SSRIs (selective serotonin reuptake inhibitors), for example, fluoxetine and citalopram or SNRIs (selective noradrenaline reuptake inhibitors) such as venlafaxine

 - St. John’s Wort - a herbal remedy used for depression.

 Do not take warfarin and tell your doctor if you are taking any of the above medicines.
 If you are not sure, talk to your doctor or pharmacist.

 The following medicines may increase the effect of your warfarin.
 Tell your doctor or pharmacist if you are taking:

 - medicines for gout, pain and inflammation called non-steroidal anti inflammatory drugs (NSAIDs) such as aspirin, indometacin, celecoxib

 - medicines for heart problems such as amiodarone, propafenone or quinidine